mgabriell1/EUKsemble/README.md

     - Minimum contigs sizes are intended as bp
     - Minimum contig length for k-mer-based classification must be equal or greater than Kaiju's one
 2. Then execute `./EUKs_classification_pipeline.sh EUKs_classification_pipeline-CONFIG.conf`

+N.B.: In case the prediction is carried out on the webserver the pipeline has to be run twice: once, to prepare the files, and then after obtaining the contigs predictions provided by Kaiju's webserver.

+## Citation
+Paper in progress.
+For now: "EUKsemble, ensemble strategy for eukaryotic retrieval in metagenomes, Gabrielli and Pinto, 2022".
+Also: do not forget to cite the software that made this pipeline possible (look at the requirements)

+If you have found this pipeline useful let us know!